 There are specific faculty at each of the three campuses presently participating who will help students with the certificate.
 See a list of participating faculty.
 It is essential for students to begin working with their campus representatives early on in their studies.

 No. At this time the certificate is available only to Amherst College, Hampshire College and Mount Holyoke College students.

 Yes.
 Elective concentration areas are: 1) Agriculture and Food Systems, 2) Energy, Climate and Water, 3) Culture, History and Representation, 4) Politics and Policy, and 5) Green Infrastructure, Design and Technology.

 No. Students must also complete an internship or independent research project that addresses a real world problem related to sustainability.

 Yes.
 Students will give their campus program advisor a Declaration of Intent, outlining a potential course of study, by the second semester of their sophomore year.
 The actual application for the certificate will be submitted later; students should work with their campus advisors to decide when that would be.

 Some of the courses I wish to use for the FCSS Certificate are not listed on the Five College Sustainability website.
 Can I substitute courses?

 Possibly.
 Students must work with their campus advisors on this.
-It will be important to explain how a particular unlisted course meets the requirement.
+It will be important to explain how each individual unlisted course meets the requirement.

-Having the certificate may well help you obtain a job or internship after you graduate, for example.
+Having the certificate may well help you obtain a job or internship after you graduate.
 In addition, the certificate is designed to guide students who are trying to develop a course of studies in sustainability.